Five Quotes To Inspire You To Live A Better Life

 I went home and suddenly it all felt right.
 I discovered this amazing truth, being a stay at home Mom is super cool too!
 I don’t know how such an important job has been diminished by society so drastically but it has and it makes me sad.
 I’ve lived both sides of the coin and home is where it is at for me.
 I have been a world-changing superstar from within these four modest walls.
 I have taught my son well and included life skills, faith, and character development in his studies.
 I have taken him to so many beautiful and wondrous places and shown him the world.
 I have been allowed the time to take him with me on countless volunteer opportunities where he has learned how to handle himself on a farm, in a garden, building the walls of a home, preparing food for the needy, packing boxes of meals for those in far away countries, bringing Christmas to the impoverished, and so much more.
 I have taught him to cook and clean and read and write and love his neighbor and know his world history.
 It has been and continues to be an amazing adventure.
 The best I have ever been on.
 And I was almost robbed of it.
 I wish the world would once again look at this lifestyle and cheer us on.
 But for now, I am traveling the road less traveled here and I am happy.

-So, as if it wasn’t enough, to leave my career behind and become a stay at home Mom.
 I not only chose to rebel against societies notion of what a woman needs to do to achieve success in America today but to top it all off, I also chose to become a homeschool Mom.
 The ultimate in rebel.
 The road less traveled for sure.
 And then, to become a blogger?
 And I wouldn’t change a thing.
 Seriously, define your own path, walk your own truth, live your best life, guys!
+Twenty years goes way too fast!

 Free Printable Inspiration Quotes